Piracy: Contemporary piracy

 The number of attacks from January to September 2009 had surpassed the previous year's total due to the increased pirate attacks in the Gulf of Aden and off Somalia.
-Between January and September the number of attacks rose to 306 from 293.
-Pirates boarded the vessels in 114 cases and hijacked 34 of them.
+Between January and September, the number of attacks rose from 293 to 306.
+Pirates boarded the vessels in 114 cases and hijacked 34.
 Gun use in pirate attacks increased to 176 cases from 76 in 2008.

-Rather than cargo, modern pirates have targeted the personal belongings of the crew and the contents of the ship's safe, which potentially contains large amounts of cash needed for payroll and port fees.
+Rather than cargo, modern pirates have targeted the crew's personal belongings and the contents of the ship's safe, which may contain large amounts of cash needed for payroll and port fees.
 In other cases, the pirates force the crew off the ship and then sail it to a port to be repainted and given a new identity through false papers purchased from corrupt or complicit officials.

-Modern piracy can take place in conditions of political unrest.
+Modern piracy can occur amid political unrest.
 For example, following the U.S. withdrawal from Vietnam, Thai piracy was aimed at the many Vietnamese who took to boats to escape.
 Further, following the disintegration of the government of Somalia, warlords in the region have attacked ships delivering UN food aid.